 Access to cloud storage must be defended and protected by adopting security strategies, like the Zero Trust security model, which enforces multiple layers of verification before granting resource access.
 Furthermore, this breach highlights the need to embrace cloud-compatible cybersecurity solutions.

-To prevent similar risks such as the Capital One breach, organizations should use Software-Defined Perimeter technology and the Zero Trust model to close their cloud environments and SaaS services so that they can only be accessed by authorized devices, users and locations.
+To prevent similar risks such as the Capital One breach, organizations should use Software-Defined Perimeter technology and the Zero Trust model or SASE to close their cloud environments and SaaS services so that they can only be accessed by authorized devices, users and locations.

 To learn more about Perimeter 81’s Zero Trust Network as a Service be sure to request a complimentary demo.